-1. OWNERSHIP.
-Junior exhibitor must be listed as an owner or co-owner on registration certificate or there must be an official youth lease agreement on file.
+- 1. Ownership.
+Junior exhibitor must be listed as an owner or co-owner on registration certificate or have an official Ayrshire lease agreement on file.
 Animals must be owned before August 1.
 All purchased animals must be transferred by August 1.
-All leases must be on file with Ayrshire Association by August 1 and must be presented prior to the start of the show.

-2. ENTRIES.
-Animals must have a minimum of 87% Registered Ayrshire Ancestry to be eligible for the designated shows.

-3. BIRTH DATE.
-Until December 31 of the year the Junior turns 21 years old.
+All leases must be on file with Ayrshire Association by August 1 and must be presented upon check in not the day of the show. - 2.
+ENTRIES.
+Animals must have a minimum of 87% Registered Ayrshire Ancestry to be eligible for the designated shows. - 3.
+BIRTH DATE.
+Until December 31 of the year the Junior turns 21 years old. - 4.
+CLASSES.

-4. CLASSES.
 Will follow those of Open Show with the exception of State Herd, which will be replaced by the Junior State Herd.
-Junior members within a family are on an individual basis and not considered a farming unit.

-5. JUNIOR STATE HERD.
+Junior members within a family are on an individual basis and not considered a farming unit. - 5.
+JUNIOR STATE HERD.
 Four females, any age, exhibited in the Junior Show owned by at least two Junior members from one state.
 If there are three or four exhibitors from a particular state, the number of owners in a state herd must at least equal the number of exhibitors from the state if over three and less than five.

+84 DAIRY

-6. MB NICHOLS AWARD.
+- 6. M.B.
+NICHOLS AWARD.
 Awarded for Junior Total Performance.
-For more information please see rules under Ayrshire Special Rules.
+For more information please see rules under Ayrshire Special Rules. - 7.
+ALTERNATE LEADSPERSON.
+The Junior who owns the animal is to show her.
+Alternate leadsperson forms must be submitted to the Ayrshire Breeders' Association office or ABA representative by 5pm the day before the show.
+Requests must be submitted by this time or the animal is ineligible to show, unless there is an unforeseen circumstance.
+Alternate leadspersons must be (1) siblings of the exhibitor who are eligible to show by age, OR (2) if not a sibling, be of the same age category: Junior - ages 9-12; Intermediate- ages 13-15; or, Senior - ages 16-21 as the exhibitor of the animal being shown.
+All ages are as of January 1 of the year of competition.